Shanthanu Bhagyaraj

 Shanthanu Bhagyaraj (born 24 August 1986) is an Indian actor who has worked predominantly in Tamil cinema, apart from a few Malayalam films.
-The son of actors K. Bhagyaraj and Poornima Bhagyaraj, Shanthanu appeared as a child artist in his father's Vettiya Madichu Kattu (1998), before making his debut as a lead actor in the romantic comedy Sakkarakatti (2008).
+The son of late actor-director K. Bhagyaraj and actress Poornima Bhagyaraj, Shanthanu appeared as a child artist in his father's Vettiya Madichu Kattu (1998), before making his debut as a lead actor in the romantic comedy Sakkarakatti (2008).

 Career

 1998-2008

-Shanthanu made his acting debut as a child artist in his father Bhagyaraj's film Vettiya Madichu Kattu (1998), and then worked as assistant director to his father in his sister, Saranya Bhagyaraj's debut project Parijatham (2006).
+Shanthanu made his acting debut as a child artist in his father Bhagyaraj's Tamil film Vettiya Madichu Kattu (1998), and then worked as assistant director to his father in his sister Saranya Bhagyaraj's debut project Parijatham (2006).

-Shanthanu appeared in his first lead role in the college-based romantic comedy Sakkarakatti (2008), appearing alongside actresses Ishita Sharma and Vedhika.
+Shanthanu appeared in his first lead role in the Tamil film Sakkarakatti (2008), appearing alongside actresses Ishita Sharma and Vedhika.
 His performance received mixed reviews with Behindwoods.com stating: "Shanthanu has to play a thinly sketched hero, but he puts energy and charm into everything he does" and that "he is more than promising- he's star material, and he'll survive this wreck".
 Another critic at Sify.com stated that he "has that star quality to him which is so rare to find these days, but is wasted in a role in which he just romances his heroines and dances".
-Despite having a popular soundtrack composed by A. R. Rahman, the film received largely negative reviews and became a box office failure.
+Despite having a popular soundtrack composed by A. R. Rahman, the film received largely negative reviews and became a commercial failure.
 Despite the negative reception to the film, Shanthanu was recognised with the Best Male Debut Actor award at the Filmfare Awards and the Vijay Awards.

-2009-2012
+2009-2017

 After Sakkarakatti, Shanthanu appeared in the Malayalam film Angel John (2009), starring alongside Mohanlal and Nithya Menen, as a suicidal youth who is rescued by an angel.
 Despite the high-profile cast, the film and Shanthanu's performance received mixed reviews and it did not perform well commercially.
 The failure of his initial films meant that his next projects had significantly smaller budgets and lower profile releases.
 His next release was his father's bilingual directorial venture Siddu +2 (2010), with the failure of the Tamil version causing the Telugu version Love in Hyderabad, to be shelved.
-Though the romantic comedy Kandaen (2011) received positive reviews and took a good opening, his subsequent films including the action drama Aayiram Vilakku (2011) and Thangar Bachan's Ammavin Kaipesi (2012) and the courtroom drama Vaaimai (2016) received negative reviews and did not perform well at the box office.
+Though the romantic comedy Kandaen (2011) received positive reviews and took a good opening, his subsequent films including the action drama Aayiram Vilakku (2011) and Thangar Bachan's Ammavin Kaipesi (2012).